waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fly Map (Goldenrod)**: Discrete presses: 4 Ups, 6 Lefts from New Bark Town.
 (Verify coordinates).
 - **PC Storage**: SHUCKIE (Lv15), ROCKY (Lv6), EGG (Lv5), XFDW (Lv16), FRITTATA (Lv5).
 ## Radio Tower 2F Observations
-- Super Nerd (6, 6) and Receptionist (12, 7) are missing during the Rocket takeover.
+- Super Nerd (6, 6), Receptionist (12, 7), and Black Belt (0, 1) are missing during the Rocket takeover.
 - Only Rockets and specific Pokémon (Jigglypuff) seem to remain.
-- Need to verify if other NPCs (Black Belt, Beauty) are also gone.
+- Need to verify if Beauty (14, 5) is also gone.